carlosbourque/architecture-center/docs/guide/architecture-styles/event-driven.md

 ![](./images/event-driven.svg)

-At its heart, an event-driven architecture consists of event producers and event consumers.
-Producers generate events, and consumers listen for them.
+An event-driven architecture consists of **event producers** that generate a stream of events, and **event consumers** that listen for the events.
+Events are delivered in near real time, so consumers can respond immediately to events as they occur.
 Producers are decoupled from consumers &mdash; a producer doesn't know which consumers are listening.
-The events go to all of the consumers, which process them independently from each other.
-(This differs from a [Competing Consumers][competing-consumers] pattern.)
-Events are delivered in near real time, so consumers can respond immediately to events as they occur.
+Consumers are also decoupled from each other, and every consumer sees all of the events.
+This differs from a [Competing Consumers][competing-consumers] pattern, where consumers pull messages from a queue and a message is processed just once (assuming no errors).

 An event driven architecture can use a pub/sub model, or an event stream model.